• Skip to primary navigation

 • Muffaletta: You can’t beat Central Grocery in the French Quarter, but make sure to stop by early, because they often run out.
 If you ask nicely, they’ll make you a vegetarian muffaletta.
 You can't eat here, so grab your sandwich and some drinks, then find a shady spot along the Mississippi River to enjoy it.

 • Beignets: Get in line for a table at Cafe Du Monde, then order a big plate of beignets to share (or not) and an iced cafe au lait to wash it all down.
-See if you can get a spot in the indoor section if you're especially hot.
+See if you can get a spot in the air-conditioned indoor section if you're especially hot.

 • Upscale: Blow your budget at Commander’s Palace, Galatoire’s, Jacques-Imo’s, or one of the many other iconic New Orleans restaurants.